 It costs approximately 20-25 Euros for a full day ticket based on the different seasons.
 You can either do as a day trip from either Zagreb or Zadar.
 Alternatively, you can stay overnight and explore the different lakes over two days with a 2-day pass which costs approximately 35 Euros.

 Top hiking tips

-- Stick to the upper lakes if you are going on a super crowded day to avoid the crowds and have the beauty of nature mostly to yourself.
+- Stick to the upper lakes if you are going during peak times to avoid the crowds and you’ll have the beauty of nature mostly to yourself.

-- Even though the hikes are not that difficult, it is recommended that you wear good walking shoes and carry lots of water.
+- Even though the hikes are not that difficult, wear good walking shoes and carry lots of water.

 Jeseniky Mountains, Czech Republic

 Chances are that you have never heard of the Jeseniky Mountains in the Czech Republic.
 And neither had I until I went there to hike.
 And to be honest I didn’t know what to expect, as I knew nothing about the area and I was really pleasantly surprised by it!

 The Jeseniky Mountains are located in the Moravian-Silesian region, in the northeast of the Czech Republic, where it borders Poland.

 They are considered one of the best places for hiking, biking and other mountain sports in the country, so I had to go and find out for myself.

 The Bila Opava trail follows the Opava River along the valley all the way to the top of Mount Praded.
 The trail is said to be the most beautiful in the Jesenikys.